Environmental Studies

 L82 EnSt 482 Applications in Geospatial Intelligence

 This course introduces the concept of geospatial intelligence (GEOINT) and how to use location to see patterns, connections and relationships to ultimately "see what others can't".
 Learn about the Intelligence Cycle, the mission of the National Geospatial-Intelligence Agency (NGA), potential career pathways in GEOINT, and other members of the Intelligence Community (IC) leveraging GIS to solve problems and make decisions related to Intelligence.
-This course is designed to incorporate both a theoretical understanding with a variety of subject matter expert (SME) presentations from the industry, as well as a practical understanding with hands-on exercises using ArcGIS Pro Intelligence and other Esri software applications.
+This course is designed to incorporate both a theoretical understanding with a variety of subject matter expert (SME) presentations from the industry, as well as a practical understanding with hands-on exercises using ArcGIS Pro and other Esri software applications.

 Credit 3 units.
 A&S IQ: NSM